-We are happy to announce and share such a great news for us.
+We are happy to announce and share such great news for us.
 Super Samurai.
 We sure, you ask yourself, what is this Super Samurai?
-Lets turn back to beginning of the story and share an interview with your between our founder Mr. Ozan Aydemir and Mevlüt Dinç
+Let’s turn back to the beginning of the story and share an interview with you between our founder Mr. Ozan Aydemir and Mevlüt Dinç

 Why did you need to write such an article in Purple Pan?

 Ozan Aydemir: Obviously from my point of view I have received both nostalgic and happier news that I would like to announce from all of our brands, not just from our gaming agency channel in Turkey.
 When I finished the university in 2000 years ago, I was a very strict gamer like today.
 Games such as Last Ninja 2, Hammerfist, and First Samurai have always been the touchstone for my game adventure from Commodore 64 to Amiga, Amiga to PCs and consoles.
 I was very surprised when a Turk came out against me at the time when I was searching for the name behind these games, but at the same time I was very happy; Mevlüt Dinç.

 Since the year 2000, are you following Mevlüt Dinç?

 Ozan Aydemir: I can say every moment.
 I even admit that the greatest courage to step into the gaming sector is the power I have received from the Mevlüt.
 (I always say “Mevlüt Abi” brother to me) When I heard he returned to Turkey in 2000, I immediately gave a rather desperate mail to myself.
 I have stepped into the advertising sector, but what do I have to do to get involved in the gaming industry?
 When I did not think the answer would come, I received a sincere and directional answer that was both very happy and an important step in my self-direction.
 I kept the mail to Mevlüt ‘s brother for many years to look at the game sector with hope and chased the right moment.